TheBlackParrot/TheBlackParrot/README.md

 ### Streaming overlays:
 The overlays I use on my stream are all my own, and I allow the public to use [a few of them](https://theblackparrot.me/overlays).
 Code for all of them is available [here](https://github.com/TheBlackParrot/stream_resource_dump/tree/main/overlays).
 They are designed with self-hosting in mind, you don't have to use the version I host if you don't want to.
 ### Beat Saber modding projects:
-Some of these are simply just something I wanted, or done in a different way compared to other already existing mods.
+Some of these are simply just something I wanted, or done in a different way compared to other already existing mods, or things I just maintain really.
 <table>
   <tr>
     <th>Link</th>